Legally sharp

 – is introduced without a clear reservation

-– creates a legitimate expectation among employees that the arrangement will continue
+– creates a legitimate expectation among employees that the arrangement will continue.

-The decisive factor is therefore not only the employer’s original intention, but primarily the
+The decisive factor is therefore not only the employer’s original intention, but primarily the legitimate expectations created among employees through the actual practice within the organisation.

-3. What does this mean for entrepreneurs?
+What does this mean for entrepreneurs?

 Many organisations introduce arrangements out of flexibility or goodwill.
-Examples include
+Examples include structural work-from-home arrangements, additional leave days beyond statutory entitlements, recurring bonuses or flexible working hours that gradually become the standard.

-If such arrangements are applied consistently over time, they may become part of the
+If such arrangements are applied consistently over time, they may become part of the employment agreement.
+In that case, an employer cannot simply change them unilaterally.

-Without the employee’s consent, a change will often only be possible if the employment
+Without the employee’s consent, a change will often only be possible if the employment agreement contains a unilateral amendment clause (Article 7:613 of the Dutch Civil Code).

 Even then, the employer must demonstrate that there is a compelling business interest that outweighs the employee’s interest affected by the change.
 Courts will actively assess whether this threshold is met.
-This issue often arises in growing organisations.
-What initially began as a practical or personal arrangement in a smaller organisation can, over time, acquire legal weight.

-4. Legal insight – tip for entrepreneurs
+Legal insight – tip for entrepreneurs

-relationships.
-They influence how attractive your organisation is to talent and how strongly
+Secondary employment benefits have become an important element of modern employment relationships.
+They influence how attractive your organisation is to talent and how strongly employees feel connected to your business.

 At the same time, it is important to structure flexibility carefully from a legal perspective.